 - The Void of Ethics.
 Robert Musil and the Experience of Modernity.
 Evaston, IL.: Northwestern University Press, 2006.

 - Montage/Collage."
 German Aesthetics: Fundamental Concepts from Baumgarten to Adorno.
 Eds.
 J.D.
 Mininger and Jason Peck.
-Bloomsbury 2016.
+New York: Bloomsbury, 2016.
+204-9.

 - "Erfahrung und Erzählung: Walter Benjamin und Kurt Schwitters."
 Von den Rändern zur Moderne.
 Studien zur deutschsprachigen Literatur zwischen Jahrhundertwende und Zweitem Weltkrieg.
 Eds.
 T. Lörke, G. Streim, R. Walter-Jochum.
 Würzburg: Königshaus und Neumannm 2014.
 307-21.